Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 1

-Determine the margin of error (ME) provided in the problem.
-The margin of error is ±3%, which can be written as ME = 0.03 in decimal form.
+Step 2: Write the formula for a confidence interval for a population proportion.
+The general formula is: , where is the sample proportion and is the margin of error.

-Construct the confidence interval using the formula: Confidence Interval = p̂ ± ME.
-This means the lower bound of the interval is p̂ - ME, and the upper bound is p̂ + ME.
+Step 3: Substitute the given values into the formula.
+Here, (73% as a decimal) and (4.8% as a decimal).
+The confidence interval is: .

-Substitute the values into the formula.
-The lower bound is 0.71 - 0.03, and the upper bound is 0.71 + 0.03.
-This gives the range of the confidence interval.
+Step 4: Calculate the lower and upper bounds of the confidence interval.
+The lower bound is , and the upper bound is .
+These bounds represent the range of plausible values for the population proportion.

-Approximate the level of confidence.
-The margin of error is typically associated with a 95% confidence level unless otherwise stated.
-Therefore, the confidence level for this interval is approximately 95%.
+Step 5: Approximate the confidence level.
+The margin of error (±4.8%) suggests a typical confidence level of 95%, as this is a common level used in surveys.
+However, the exact confidence level would depend on the critical value (z*) used in the calculation, which is not explicitly provided in the problem.

 Verified video answer for a similar problem: